MetaOthello: A Controlled Study of Multiple World Models in Transformers: Model Training Evaluation

 We propose a metric for model performance $\alpha(\theta \mid s)$ that (a) accounts for the best possible performance given an input sequence $s$, which would be a loss just equal to the entropy $H_G(s)$, i.e. zero excess entropy; and (b) also accounts for the loss due to random guessing, i.e. the excess entropy if the model were purely random.
 The second requirement arises because some games have larger next-move sets on average, and a random predictor will be inaccurately rated as higher-performing in those games unless we adjust for the size of the valid move set.

 where $U$ denotes a uniform distribution over the entire move set $M$.
 This normalized KL divergence is equal to $1$ when the loss is minimized and $0$ when it is equivalent to a uniform distribution, i.e., random guessing.
-The $\alpha$ score bears the additional benefit that it can compare outputs $Q_\theta$ to an arbitrary complex ground truth distribution $P$, e.g., in the case where $s$ comes from one of 2 or more games, which may have different prior probabilities $P(g_i)$.
+The $\alpha$ score bears the additional benefit that it can compare outputs $Q_\theta$ to an arbitrary complex ground truth distribution $P$ (the mixture $P_{\text{GT}}$ defined in Appendix~\ref{alpha-app}), e.g., in the case where $s$ comes from one of 2 or more games, which may have different prior probabilities $P(g_i)$.